iqis/iqis/content/_index.md

 # Siqi Zhang

-#### ...is a Data Analyst, R and Shiny developer.
+#### ...is a Data Engineer, R and Shiny developer.

-From 2012, I have made a living writing R codes.
+From 2012, I have made a living writing computer programs.
 My works have served a pharmaceutical company, several car makers, a fast-serve restaurant chain, a brewery, an equity fund and many others.
 I've also authored course contents for an online learning platform.
 With some rants, this blog is mostly good words about R.

 I have developed several R packages, some are good.
-I use `require()`, because it is a verb.
-I advocate for reproduceable and extensible analyses.
-I also know a little of (by order of fondness): Clojure, JavaScript, Perl, Excel & VBA, Python.
+I use `require()`, because `library()` is not a verb.
+I also know some (by order of fondness): Clojure, F#, JavaScript, Perl, Excel & VBA, Python.
 I went to Michigan State University and University of Maryland; Both are quite alright.
 I support the [Free Software Foundation](http://www.fsf.org).

+If you can't reach me, I'm probably in the woods.

 ### Info
-:house:: Jersey City, NJ
+:house:: Edgewater, NJ

 :email:: iqis.gnahz@gmail.com